-If you need to arrange a private meeting with me, or if you need to arrange a lab session on a different day/time, please send me an Individual Meeting Request via the Service Desk (see Contacting Instructor or TA below).
+Students with special circumstances may contact me to arrange for lab help in an individual meeting with me on Zoom.
+If you need to arrange an individual meeting with me, please send me an Individual Meeting Request via the Service Desk (see Contacting Instructor or TA below).